stefan-beuchert/MovieRecommender/README.md

    * Cheat Sheet point 9

-      Use short explaining comments for code, that may be not intuitivle understandable.
+      Use short explaining comments for code, that may be not intuitively understandable.

       [model_training.py](src/main/python/modeling/model_training.py)